gpoleszuk/gnss/rtk/README.md

 G26  23036793.220   121059170.83207      -533.676          45.500    23036796.840    94331840.96406      -533.675          41.500
 G29  21123640.160   111005475.12108       -29.387          51.250    21123640.340    86497772.73607       -29.388          44.500
 ```
+-->

-- [X] Check data processing by using RTKLib
+- [X] Perform a preliminary data processing by using RTKLib

+- [ ] Calculate the azimuth and elevation of each satellite for both sites

 - [X] From the real data set, create the vectors and matrices related to observations and covariance of error of observations

-- [ ] Write all error equations
+- [ ] Write all error equations (see the other post)

-- [ ] Calculate the azimuth and elevation of each satellite for both sites

 - [ ] Filter satellites in both sites according to the satellite elevation mask set
 - [ ] Select those observations that are common between sites (base and rover) excluding those that are not
 - [ ] Synchronize clock/observations (how to do it?)
 - [ ] Interpolate observation to the same reception epoch in case receivers are not set to use clock steering to GPS time

+> [!NOTE]
-- signals received at the same timestamp was transmitted in differente timestamp
+> Generally signals received at the same timestamp was transmitted in differente timestamp

 - [ ] Calculate the numerical values for single differences (SD) from two sites and each satellite (prn_x_rovr - prn_x_base)